 Spokane Medical Community

 Spokane is the largest medical services hub between Seattle and Minneapolis, and Salt Lake City to Calgary.
 It attracts patients from Montana, Idaho, Oregon, and Canada in addition to Eastern Washington.
 There are five major hospitals and more than 1,100 health-related businesses comprising about 18 percent of the Spokane metro area economy.
 Spokane is home to two medical schools – University of Washington Spokane campus and Washington State University Spokane – each training 60 students/year.
 It is also a growing center for medical research and the development of health related products and technology.

-Residents/Fellows training in Spokane
+Residents/Fellows per training year in Spokane

 In addition, Spokane is an integral part of training for other residency programs such as OB training for the University of Wyoming Family Medicine, Casper, Wyoming, pediatrics training for the Coeur d’Alene Family Medicine program and surgery for the Madigan Army Surgery Residency, in Tacoma, Washington.